The Tactic Star is a tool for planning and evaluating tactics developed by Beyond the Choir.

 - Will it pressure them to capitulate, or enable them to dismiss us or retaliate?

-Download a printer friendly PDF handout from the box at the bottom of the page.
+Download printer friendly PDFs of both handouts from the box at the bottom of the page.